 Biofuel now is a key to greener, more environmentally sound energy, transportation and product options.
 Various scientists are finding ways to produce biofuel for future use.

-Similarly, an engineer at Washington University in St. Louis has developed a novel way to produce biofuel by stitching together the best bits of several different bacteria.
+Similarly, an engineer at Washington University in St. Louis has developed a bacteria.
 This new biofuel product also matches current engines better than previously produced biofuels.

 Fuzhong Zhang’s, associate professor at the School of Engineering & Applied Science, exploration concentrates on building metabolic pathways that, when enhanced, enable the microbes to go about as a biofuel generator.